nstapelbroek/culpa-laravel-5/README.md

     set in `deleted_by`.

 To activate the automatic updating of these fields, you need to add the blamable trait to the model.
-Thats it!
-Need more tweak options for Culpa? take a look at the [Usage and Configuration docs](docs/1.
-Usage and Configuration.md).
+That's it!
+Need more tweak options for Culpa? take a look at the [Tweaks and Configuration docs](docs/1.
+Tweaks and Configuration.md).

 ## License